College (30 Rock): Cultural references

 In the start of the episode, Liz says that playing card she gambled on has a 1-in-52 chance of being picked from the deck, Tracy tells her she's "like Rain Man" and asks how many toothpicks are on the ground.
 This refers to a scene in Barry Levinson's 1988 film Rain Man.
 In a diner, a waitress spills a box of toothpicks, to which Raymond immediately says there are 246 on the ground.
 His brother tells him he's close after the waitress said the box is of 250, but she then reveals there are 4 left in the box.

 In a conversation with Liz, Jack discusses his scholarship at Princeton, which included recording words for the Linguistics Department.
 He laments that his voice has been dragged into various things like Thomas the Tank Engine and Wu-Tang Clan songs.
 This joke refers to Alec Baldwin's role as a storyteller for Thomas and Friends in the U.S., seasons 5 and 6.
 He was also cast in the role of Mr. Conductor in Thomas and the Magic Railroad in 2000.

 Later, when Jack visits the microwave division of GE, the new microwave being developed is called TK-421, the same designation of a storm trooper on the Death Star in Star Wars.
 Jack states that all GE products must be "Six Sigmas" to perfection.
-This refers to a business management strategy to improve quality of production outputs.
+This refers to a business management strategy to improve quality of production outputs; the "Six Sigma" concept was previously parodied in the season 3 episode "Retreat to Move Forward".

 This episode features the song "Aqualung" by Jethro Tull.
 In the post-credits scene, the episode plays graduation music and mimics the well-known college movie National Lampoon's Animal House with lines over the credits that indicate what the characters did in the future.
 During this sequence, Jack is said to have "spent the night on a couch that costs more than your car", a reference to Baldwin's cameo appearance in Glengarry Glen Ross.